lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ## Introduction

+A VIPER Router moves the responsibility of navigation back to where it belongs: the routing ViewControllers.

-The Reason that VIPER uses a Rout is so that VIP stacks can be rendered independently of their containers.
-For example, a ViewController that is part of a sequence governed by a Navigation controller can also be reused in a modal situation.
+VIPER uses Routers so that ViewControllers (and their associated stack) can be rendered independently of their container ViewControllers.
+For example, a ViewController that is part of a sequence governed by a NavigationController can also be reused in a modal presentation.

-## The Function of a Router
+### The Function of a Router

 The primary function of a Router is to manage the display of a set of scenes using a pattern such as stacking, direct access or serial access.